Skip to the main content.

 What is the purpose of using rubbed brick in tuckpointing?

-Rubbed brick is used in tuckpointing to create a contrasting appearance between the brick and the thin mortar lines.
+Rubbed brick is used in tuckpointing to enhance the visual appeal of a brick structure by creating a sharp contrast between the brick surface and the thin mortar lines applied during the process.

-Can you explain the masonry mortar break in relation to repointing and tuckpointing?
+What does the masonry mortar break mean in relation to repointing and tuckpointing?

-The masonry mortar break refers to the gap or spacing between bricks.
-In repointing, you replace deteriorated mortar within this gap.
-In tuck pointing, add a thin line of colored mortar within this gap to improve the brick's appearance.
+The masonry mortar break refers to the gap or space between bricks.
+In repointing, this break is cleaned out and filled with fresh mortar to replace crumbling mortar and restore durability.
+In tuckpointing, a contrasting line of colored mortar is added to improve the brickwork's appearance.

 Call us today